-Over the years, the guidelines have changed, but the core of the Act is to provide reasonable accommodations to anyone with a physical or mental disability.
+Over the years, the guidelines have changed, but the core principle of the Act is to provide reasonable accommodations to anyone with a physical or mental disability.

-For years, website developers have known that website accessibility is crucial, both from a regulatory perspective as well as one that opens up new potential for companies.
+For years, website developers have known that website accessibility is crucial, both from a regulatory perspective as well as one that opens up new revenue potential for companies.
 Unfortunately, the process of building in compliance was labor-intensive, costly, and ultimately ineffective.

 Specialist developers were needed to create accessible features on websites, sometimes costing thousands of dollars and often incurring expensive monthly service fees.